Kristina Grim: Career

 Kristina Grim turned professional in 2005.
 As a youth player, she played for PBV Atlantis in Bruckmühl and 1.
 Billardverein in Rosenheim.
 After progressing from the youth to adult classes, Grim joined PBC Dreieich Sprendlingen in Frankfurt.
-At the German Pool Championships in 2013 Grim won her first national championship in 8-Ball.
+At the German Pool Championships in 2013 Grim won her first national championship in 8-ball.
 In the final she defeated Ina Kaplan 7–3.
 The following year, Grim won the Grand Prix event in 8-ball.
 In 2015 Grim took first place in the rankings for the German Tour.

 Since winning the German championship in 2013, Kristina Grim is a regular member of the German national pool team and regularly competes in the European Pool Championships.
 In 2016 she won her first medal at the European championships, where she reached the semi-finals of the 9-ball event, before losing to Diana Khodjaeva 7–4.
 Grim has competed in the Euro Tour, reaching a high ranking of 49 after the 2016 North Cyprus Open.

 Personal life

-Kristina Grim lives in Karlsruhe and works as air traffic controller for Deutsche Flugsicherung.
+Grim lives in Karlsruhe and works as air traffic controller for Deutsche Flugsicherung.